Phishing and Pharming: Are You and Your Customers at Risk?

 How Phishing Attacks Compromise Personal Data

-But e-mails are just one part of a fraudster’s scam to have victims submit their sensitive data right to a scammer’s database.
+But emails are just one part of a fraudster’s scam to have victims submit their sensitive data right to a scammer’s database.
 Phishers may also install malicious software on computers, infect computers with viruses or even steal personal information off of computers.

 Although many of these attacks take advantage of software and security weaknesses, they’re essentially still simple con jobs in which fraudsters disguise themselves as trustworthy individuals or businesses.
 And once they have their hands on a customer’s data, they’ll use it to open new credit card accounts or even commit identity theft.